How we use your personal information for Transportation purposes

 3. Where does the service get my information from?

-We obtain some of this personal information directly from you.
-The information provided by you will be taken from the concessionary bus pass, eligibility assessment, school admission and transfer forms.
+We obtain some of this personal information directly from you, for example school admission and transfer forms.
 If your child has a special educational need, information will also be taken from the transport application form.

 For drivers and passenger assistants, this information is obtained during the Disclosure and Barring Service procedure before being cleared to undertake transportation services for the Council.